sams4566/football-news/README.md

 - __List of articles pages__
   - Both the home page and the category articles page are both formatted in the same way with the only difference being the ordering of the articles.
 The home page is filtered with the most popular articles from all the categories at the top and the category articles page has the most recent articles for that category at the top.
   - Users can see the articles they have voted on due to the up and down buttons being highlighted green and red respectively.
-  - The main image is present as a teaser to the article along with the headline and a short extract about the content.
+  - The main image is present as a teaser to the article along with the headline and a short summary about the content.
   - If more than six articles are on display the page is paginated that allows users to go back and forth between lists of articles.

 ![List of articles pages](https://github.com/sams4566/)